spine-tools/SpineOpt.jl/docs/src/how_to/write_a_constraint.md

 via [node\_\_temporal\_block](@ref); whereas the two latter get it from the [unit](@ref), via [units\_on\_\_temporal\_block](@ref).

-If all [node](@ref)s and [unit](@ref)s had the same temporal resolution, there would be no questions to ask.
+If all [node](@ref)s and [unit](@ref)s had the same temporal resolution, there would be no questions to be asked.
-We'd just take that unique resolution and that would give us our 'temporal' indices.
+We'd just take that unique resolution and enforce the constraint at that rate.
 But since each [unit](@ref) and [node](@ref) is allowed to have their own temporal resolutions (that's right, *resolutions* in plural), there are several questions to be asked:
 What happens if, e.g., the [unit](@ref) has higher resolution than the [node](@ref) (or vice versa)?
 What happens if the [unit](@ref) and/or the [node](@ref) have multiple resolutions running in parallel?
 What happens if their resolutions change over time?

-Ultimately, the question we need to answer is what is the 'lowest-resolution way' in which we can combine the individual resolutions of all our 'spatial' indices so we never violate the constraint.
+Ultimately, the question we need to ask ourselves is what is the 'lowest-resolution way' in which we can combine the individual resolutions of all our 'spatial' indices so we never miss a period where we should be enforcing the constraint.
 In our case, we need to guarantee that the flow between a [unit](@ref) and a [node](@ref) is *never* higher than the [unit\_capacity](@ref).
 So it looks like we should be taking the *highest* resolution of the [unit\_flow](@ref) variable.